Dear Your Teen:

 What should be the consequences?
 Should I call the mom since she hasn’t responded to my text?
 Should I tell her that her father is an alcoholic?
 Should I be harsher with the punishment?
 How do I deal with other parents who think it is ok to give my daughter alcohol?

-Thank you for sharing your questions.
+Thank you for sharing your questions on alcoholism and the family.
 Your situation is complicated, and it is the kind of scenario families face with teens—nerve racking and confusing.
 I will address each part of the question separately.

 What should be the consequences of a 15-year-old drinking and lying about it?